 How Do Chatbots Work?

 At the core of chatbot technology is something called natural language processing or NLP.
-This is the same technology that forms the voice recognition systems used by virtual assistants such as Apple’s Siri, Microsoft’s Cortana, and Google Now.
+This is the same technology behind the voice recognition systems used by virtual assistants such as Apple’s Siri, Microsoft’s Cortana, and Google Now.

-Chatbots read and process the text given to them by the user (a process known as “parsing”) before crafting a response based on a complex series of algorithms that interpret what the user said, attempt to understand what they mean and/or want, and decides on a selection of appropriate responses to relay to the user.
+Chatbots read and process the text given to them by the user (a process known as “parsing”).
+Then they craft a response based on a complex series of algorithms that attempt to understand what interpret what the user said and, more importantly, what they mean and/or want.
+The bot then chooses from a selection of appropriate responses to relay to the user.

-If you really want to see chatbots in action on your landing pages to get a better idea of how they can help drive conversions…
+By the way, if you REALLY want to see chatbots in action on your landing pages to better understand how they can drive conversions…

 Why Should You Care?

-You are probably wondering “Why does anyone care about chatbots?
-They look like simple text based services.”
+You might be wondering “Why does anyone care about chatbots?
+They look like simple text-based services.”

 It’s because for the first time ever people are using messenger apps more than they’re using social networks.

-As Niko Bonatsos, Managing Director at General Catalyst puts it:
+As Niko Bonatsos, Managing Director at General Catalyst put it:

 “~90% of our time on mobile is spent on email and messaging platforms.
 I would love to back teams that build stuff for places where the consumers hang out!”

-Another quote from Peter Rojas, Entrepreneur in Residence at Betaworks explains it again:
+And this quote from Peter Rojas, Entrepreneur in Residence at Betaworks, explains it another way:

 “People are now spending more time in messaging apps than in social media and that is a huge turning point.
 Messaging apps are the platforms of the future and bots will be how their users access all sorts of services.”